byhill/ProjectEuler100.jl/README.md

 With the exception of problem 100, the solutions in this repository also work well (after a little modification) for [Hackerrank's](https://www.hackerrank.com/contests/projecteuler/challenges) ongoing Project Euler+ contest.
+Note that the solutions are tested on 64-bit machines, and will likely not run correctly on 32-bit machines.

 Due to Project Euler's [policy](https://projecteuler.net/about#publish) on publishing solutions, I will **not** share my solutions to problems past the first 100.